suneelbanerjee/MOUS_hierarchical-representations/README.md

 # *Evidence for hierarchical representations of written and spoken words from an open-science human neuroimaging dataset*

-Code, results, and manuscript drafts for Banerjee et al

 **Tables and text files**